AlexsLemonade/scpca-downstream-analyses/README.md

 This pipeline also includes an optional genes of interest analysis, when a genes of interest list is provided.

 Note that R 4.1.2 is required for running our pipeline, along with Bioconductor 3.14.
+If you are using an Apple computer with an M1 chip, you will need to follow [these instructions](./instructions-mac-M1.md) to get set up in R/RStudio.

 This analysis is meant to be performed on single cell gene expression data.
 More specifically, the expected input for each sample is a RDS file containing a `SingleCellExperiment` object that has been pre-processed using the [scpca-nf workflow](https://github.com/AlexsLemonade/scpca-nf) where the data is selectively aligned using [alevin-fry](https://alevin-fry.readthedocs.io/en/latest/).
 For more information on the this pre-processing, please see the [ScPCA Portal docs](https://scpca.readthedocs.io/en/latest/).